[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 Compression sleeve and glove.

-• A well trained lymphedema therapist, or fitter, is well equipped in taking the necessary measurements and to obtain a garment of the proper size and compression of for you.
+• A well trained lymphedema therapist, or fitter, is trained to properly take the necessary measurements, and to obtain a garment of the proper size and compression, for you.

 • The compression in a garment is not the same along the entire limb.
 Compression in the wrong places can be painful and damaging.

-• This compression garment should be left in place for 1 to 3 hours after deplaning to allow tissue pressures to equilibrate.
+• Your compression garment should be left in place from 1 to 3 hours after deplaning to allow tissue pressures to equilibrate.

 INDIVIDUALS AT RISK OF DEVELOPING LYMPHEDEMA